awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-create-model-package.md

    1. For **Model package name**, type a name for your model package\.
 The model package name must be unique in your account and in the AWS region\.
 The name must have 1 to 64 characters\.
 Valid characters are a\-z, A\-Z, 0\-9, and \- \(hyphen\)\.

    1. Type a description for your model package\.
-This description appears in the Amazon SageMaker console and in the AWS Marketplace\.
+This description appears in the SageMaker console and in the AWS Marketplace\.

    1. For **Inference specification options**, choose **Provide the location of the inference image and model artifacts** to create a model package by using an inference container and model artifacts\.
 Choose **Provide the algorithm used for training and its model artifacts** to create a model package from an algorithm resource that you created or subscribe to from AWS Marketplace\.